-The following chart summarizes how your Life Insurance coverage may be affected if your employment situation changes.
+The following chart summarizes how your AD&D insurance coverage may be affected if your employment situation changes.

-If You How Your Life Insurance Coverage May Change Terminate employment and you are totally disabled 1 : Coverage will continue for you for 6 months provided you pay the required contributions for coverage on a timely basis.
-Spouse Life and Child life will be terminated.
-See the section "Conversion or Continuation of Your Life Insurance Coverage" of this SPD for information about conversion or continuation privileges after coverage terminates.
-Take an approved leave of absence, including:An approved unpaid • Coverage will continue for you and your eligible covered dependents as long as you are on an approved leave and you pay the required contributions for coverage on a timely basis. personal leave; ■ If your leave is paid, the cost of coverage will be deducted ■ A family leave of absence under the Family and Medical Leave Act (FMLA); or from your pay.
-If you are on an unpaid leave, you will be billed monthly for the cost of your life insurance coverage by the Dun & Bradstreet Benefits Center. ■ A short-term disability leave Leave the Company for any reason • Your coverage stops the day your employment ends. • You may be eligible to continue your coverage or convert your life insurance coverage to an individual policy. ■ See the section "Conversion or Continuation of Your Life Insurance Coverage" in this SPD for more information about conversion and continuation privileges.
-Die • Your designated beneficiary(ies) should notify the Dun & Bradstreet Benefits Center of your death and request the appropriate claim form. • See the section "How to Reach Your Life Insurance Plan Service Provider" at the beginning of this SPD for contact information.
-Are on military leave ■ Coverage will continue for you and your eligible covered dependents as long as you are on an approved military leave and you pay the required contributions for coverage on a timely basis.
+If You How Your AD&D Insurance Coverage May Change Terminate employment Your coverage stops the date your employment terminates.
+See the section "Continuation of Your AD&D Insurance Coverage" of this SPD for information about continuation privileges after coverage terminates.
+Take an approved leave of absence, including: ■ An approved unpaid personal leave; ■ A family leave of absence under the Family and Medical Leave Act; or ■ A short-term disability leave.
+Coverage will continue for you and your eligible covered dependents as long as you are on an approved leave and you pay the required contributions for coverage on a timely basis.
+If your leave is paid, the cost of coverage will be deducted from your pay.
+If you are on an unpaid leave, you will be billed monthly for the cost of your AD&D insurance coverage by the Dun & Bradstreet Benefits Center.
+Die Your designated beneficiary(ies) should notify the Dun & Bradstreet Benefits Center of your death and request the appropriate claim form.
+See the section "How to Reach Your AD&D Insurance Plan Service Provider" at the beginning of this SPD for contact Are on military leave Coverage will continue for you and your eligible covered dependents as long as you are on an approved military leave and you pay the required contributions for coverage on a timely basis.
+If your leave is paid, the cost of coverage will be deducted from your pay.
+If your leave is unpaid, you will be billed monthly for the cost of your life insurance coverage by the Dun & Bradstreet Benefits Center.